bzdiop/bzdiop.github.io/_pages/MLIneq_PanelHowto.md

 ## Permissions
 * **Videos** of talks will be recorded, live-streamed on the [YouTube channel of the conference](https://www.youtube.com/channel/UCB3VHmtU-Acta1o0wbzWaag) and posted online; please let us know if you don't want to be recorded.
-* **Consent forms** to record you are required by the University of Oxford -- please fill-out [this form](/files/Misc/Photography consent form - 0919.pdf) .
+* **Consent forms** to record you and share the videos publicly are required by the University of Oxford -- please fill-out [this form](/files/Misc/Photography consent form - 0919.pdf) and send it to [oxfordaiecon@maillist.ox.ac.uk](mailto:oxfordaiecon@maillist.ox.ac.uk) (Max and Binta).

 ## Schedule
 ### Monday, April 19